Learning with Sketchnotes: Creative Tool for Your Training

 Eigenes Beispiel zur Sketchnote-Methode

-This is what your Sketchnotes might look like.
+This is what your sketchnotes could look like, for example.

-Remember the principle: “Ideas, not Art!” – because Sketchnotes don’t have to be beautiful; they serve only as a simple summary of various contents or results!
+Remember the principle: “Ideas, not Art!” – because sketchnotes do not have to be beautiful; they merely serve to simply summarize different contents or results!

 Do you want to offer e-learning as a company or academy?
 Download our guide "Successfully Rolling Out E-Learnings with blink.it" for free.